 Apple currently has a fairly straightforward enrollment process for enterprise devices using Apple Business Manager using Apple DEP.
 For macOS devices running on Big Sur and are not supervised using the DEP (because they are perhaps BYOD or not purchased via Apple or its authorized reseller), the supervision is quick and easy.
 Once the device user approves the MDM, the device is automatically assigned as supervised and admins can have enhanced control over the device operations and apps.
 Admins can push users and profiles, also configuring additional restrictions on the devices.

 Easy setup and enrollment

-The auto-advance mode enables users to set up the devices quickly by powering the device and connecting it to the ethernet cable to skip setup steps and directly start logging in the device.
+The auto-advance mode enables users to set up the devices quickly by powering the device and connecting it to the ethernet cable to skip setup steps and directly start logging in to the device.

-To simplify the enrollment, users simply can boot the device, connect the internet and select language to get started.
+To simplify the enrollment, users simply can boot the device, connect to the internet and select language to get started.